 The Back Bay Bistro at the Newport Dunes Resort offers elegant dining for all ages with a waterfront view.
 They do accept reservations, and some day’s feature live entertainment.
 Try the award-winning seafood chowder.
 Parking is free, and they offer guest slips for boaters.

-Nearby Bluewater Grill at 630 Lido Park Drive serves fresh mesquite-char broiled seafood, pastas and oyster bar items as well as a friendly kids menu.
+Nearby Bluewater Grill at 630 Lido Park Drive serves fresh mesquite-char broiled seafood, pasta, and oyster bar items as well as a friendly kids menu.
 While parking is plentiful, its best to leave the car behind and really enjoy the Newport Back Bay by foot, bike or boat.

 Back Bay drive is one way and starts near the intersection of Pacific Coast Highway and Jamboree Road.
 There are several places you can pull over to enjoy the view plus there is a paved parking area about midway along the route.